Grabbing some part of your opponent's body, spinning around one or more turns

 - In one of the Sammy Keyes books, Sammy does this to Heather after being ganged up on by Heather and her friends.
 It was downplayed a bit because Sammy didn't realize she was doing this until she got up to a pretty high speed.

-- WWE wrestler Antonio Cesaro grabs both of his opponent's legs and swings them around for a numerous rotations.
-It pretty much is his Signature Move.
-While competing in the independents under his own name of Claudio Castagnoli, he became famous for being able to 100 rotations.
+- WWE wrestler Antonio Cesaro uses the Giant Swing as his Signature Move, grabbing his opponent by the legs and swinging them around.
+While competing in the independents under his own name of Claudio Castagnoli, he became famous for being able to pull off 100 rotations before letting go.

 - In Tekken, there is a special throw known as the "Giant Swing/Spinning Throw", which operates under the basic principles of this trope.
 It is usable by King, Armor King, Roger/Alex, and Roger Jr., either as a standalone throw or as the end of a particular throw chain.
 King II also possesses a faster variant of the throw ("Swing Away") which can be performed when the opponent is on the ground.